Is your sexless marriage getting you down? Can’t remember the last time you two did the wild thing?

 She’s asexual.
 That’s the deal.
 I’m not asexual but we’re happiest when she’s satisfied.
 She’s satisfied not having sex and not talking about it.

-I wrote a novel about all that’s unsaid.
+I wrote a novel about all that’s left unsaid.

 There’s much, trust me.